MicrosoftDocs/cpp-docs/docs/standard-library/ctype-class.md

 ### Parameters

-`maskVal`
+*maskVal*
  The mask value to be matched by a character.

-`first`
+*first*
  A pointer to the first character in the range to be scanned.

-`last`
+*last*
  A pointer to the character immediately following the last character in the range to be scanned.

 ### Return Value

 A pointer to the first character in a range that does match a specified mask.
-If no such value exists, the function returns `last.`
+If no such value exists, the function returns *last*.

 ### Remarks